 Yaniv Newman is a part of Sullivan Hill’s Construction, Insurance, and Commercial and Business Litigation practice groups.
-Mr. Newman practices primarily in the areas of construction and insurance litigation matters, with an emphasis on construction defect actions, construction claims and insurance coverage disputes.
+He practices primarily in the areas of construction and insurance litigation matters, with an emphasis on construction defect actions, construction claims and insurance coverage disputes.

 Prior to his undergraduate studies, Mr. Newman served in the United States Marine Corps for four years, including one tour of duty in Iraq in 2003.
 He graduated from the University of California, Berkeley where he obtained his B.S. degree in Business Administration from the Haas School of Business.
 Mr. Newman earned his J.D. from the University of San Francisco School of Law.
 While in law school, he served on the staff of the Intellectual Property Law Bulletin and assisted in representing individuals in arbitrations before the Financial Industry Regulatory Agency (FINRA) as part of the law school’s Investor Justice Clinic.
 He was admitted to the State Bar of California in 2013.